Lusaint

-Lusaint is a singer-songwriter known for breaking the record for the most daily Shazams in the UK after one of her cover songs was featured in a popular TV show.
+Lucy Hopkins (born 15 May 1992) is an English singer-songwriter.
+She broke record for the most daily Shazams in the UK after one of her cover songs was featured in a popular TV show.
 Her artistic style has been compared to Adele, Amy Winehouse, Billie Holiday and Nina Simone and she has been recognised as one to watch by tastemaker media Rolling Stone, Wonderland, Notion, The Manc, All Music, F Word Magazine, Fizzy Mag, A&R Worldwide, Esquire and support from various BBC Radio 1 DJs, Abbey Road producer Rob Cass, and Elton John.
 She released more covers on YouTube and went on to release original music.